-There are two types of voting.
+There are two way of thinking about voting.
 Which kind do you think most elections are decided by?

 Prospective Voting means "forward-looking."
 This is when voters look carefully at the candidates and think about how their future will be if they vote for each person.
 This type of voting requires looking closely at the ISSUES.